adryan089/TON-auto/README.md

-# Ethereum Random Wallet Generator
+# TON Random Wallet Generator

 A Python script to generate random TON wallet addresses.
 The user can specify the number of addresses to create, and the script will save them to `wallets.txt`.
 Ideal for testing, simulations, or any application that requires generating multiple TON addresses.